Wildsong/arcgis_tools/Address_points/README.md

 so lots of code here was made obsolete but works fine

-e911_import.py imports the e911 address points and hydrants to the project FGDB
+e911_import.py imports the e911 address points and hydrants to the project FGDB 2023 -- 1.
+I used a model instead of this script.
+        2. They did not give us hydrants so I left the "hydrants" feature class untouched

 gnis_import.py imports the Oregon GNIS data for Clatsop County